 Wine noted (guide 2018) 2* Favorite (Remarkable wine)

-The jewel in the family's crown: 5.6 hectares of Merlot (80%) and Cabernet Franc planted on siliceous gravelly soils with a clay subsoil.
+The jewel in the family's crown: 5.6 hectares of Merlot (80%) and Cabernet Franc planted on silty-gravelly soils with a clay subsoil.
 It stands out for its consistency.
-With the 2014 vintage, it has reached new heights.
+With the 2014 vintage, it reaches new heights.
 Its strengths?
-A deep, youthful color verging on black; an expressive, charming bouquet combining ripe berries, morello cherry, the sweet spices of fine oak, and above all that touch of violet typical of Pomerol; a fleshy, dense, generous and harmonious palate, reflecting the bouquet, with mineral notes and hints of stone fruit characteristic of gravelly soils; and a beautiful finish, underscored by elegant tannins.
+A deep, youthful color verging on black; an expressive and charming bouquet blending ripe berries, morello cherry, the gentle spices of subtle oak, and above all that touch of violet typical of Pomerol; a full-bodied, dense, generous, and harmonious palate, where the nose’s profile is echoed, with that mineral note and the stone fruit accents characteristic of Graves wines; and a beautiful, soaring finish, underscored by elegant tannins.
 Class at a reasonable price.

 About the estate:

 Upon his return from World War I, Jean-Baptiste Arpin purchased 1 hectare in Pomerol, in the Maillet area.
-Today, his grandsons and great-grandsons Gérard and Gaël farm 38 hectares in Pomerol, Saint-Émilion, Montagne and Lalande, regularly producing excellent wines.
+Today, his grandsons and great-grandsons, Gérard and Gaël, cultivate 38 hectares in Pomerol, Saint-Émilion, Montagne, and Lalande, and consistently produce excellent wines.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2005 guide) Selected (Please note that this guide is a ranking and, as such, all the estates listed in it, even those without stars, represent, in our opinion, the excellence of French production.)
+Rated winery (2005 guide) Selected (Please note that this guide is a ranking, and as such, all the wineries listed here—even those without a star—represent, in our view, the pinnacle of French winemaking.)

 About the estate:

-Located in the Maillet district, which gave its name to the Château Franc-Maillet estate, Franc-Maillet has belonged to the Arpin family for nearly a century.
-Over the past five years, the wine has been steadily improving, particularly a prestigious cuvée named Jean-Baptiste, which is beautifully full-bodied and undeniably elegant.
-The wines: in both Château Franc-Maillet vintages, the latest vintages show steady and very interesting progress.
-The 2000s are deep, fleshy, full-bodied wines with very ripe tannins that are not dry.
-The Jean-Baptiste cuvée is remarkably intense.
-Vieux Château Gachet, a Lalande-de-Pomerol, is also flavorful and refined in 2000.
+Located in the Maillet district, which gave its name to the Château Franc-Maillet estate, Franc-Maillet has been owned by the Arpin family for nearly a century.
+Over the past five years, the estate has shown steady improvement, notably with a prestige cuvée named Jean-Baptiste, which displays beautiful fullness and undeniable elegance.
+The wines: in both cuvées from Château Franc-Maillet, the latest vintages show steady and very promising progress.
+The 2000s are deep, full-bodied, and robust wines, with tannins that are not dry and are very ripe.
+The Jean-Baptiste cuvée is of remarkable intensity.
+Vieux Château Gachet, the Lalande-de-Pomerol, is also flavorful and refined in 2000.

 Gilbert & Gaillard